Chlorofell

 First up was the “Assets” section — it laid out all the UI elements needed so the artists knew exactly what I was asking for, and could understand my thought process if they had feedback or changes.

-Second was the “States” section for the programmers — I made this to give them clear gameplay events to which the UI should respond.
+1. Second was the “States” section for the programmers — I created it to provide clear gameplay events the UI should respond to.

 This guide includes: